Dnmrk4/watchlist/README.md

 ### Project description

-This is an update of my previous watchlist project.
-It allows users to find movies and write reviews for those movies.
+This site allows users to find movies and write reviews for those movies.

 ##### NB Please note the project is still in development